Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/Worldgen.md

 keywords: minecraft, datapack, kore, worldgen, dimension, biome, features, structures, noise
 date-created: 2025-08-11
 date-modified: 2025-08-11
-routeOverride: /docs/worldgen
+routeOverride: /docs/data-driven/worldgen
 ---

 # World generation

 This guide shows how to build custom world generation using Kore’s Kotlin DSL.
 It maps the common datapack JSON files described on the Minecraft Wiki to concise Kotlin builders, and links to authoritative references for each concept.

-- **What worldgen is**: terrain, biomes, carvers, features, and structures placed procedurally per chunk.
+- **What worldgen is
+  **: terrain, biomes, carvers, features, and structures placed procedurally per chunk.
 See [World generation](https://minecraft.wiki/w/World_generation).
-- Cross‑references: see [Predicates](/docs/predicates) for condition logic in other features, and [Test Features](/docs/test-features) to automate validation with GameTest.
+- Cross‑references: see [Predicates](/docs/data-driven/predicates) for condition logic in other features, and [Test Features](/docs/advanced/test-features) to automate validation with GameTest.

 ## Biomes